andreyrusanov/browsermob-proxy/README.md

 `browsermob_proxy_dest`
 Where package with browsermob will be extracted.
 Defaults to `/opt/`.
 Note that browsermob allows you to configure user to check root directory and extract archive.

+`browsermob_root_dir_user`
+A user to be set as an owner of root directory of browsermob data.

 Example Playbook